Nayphee/Gauntlet-Construction-Kit/README.md

    disk with new pre-generated levels.
-2) a series of python scripts to automatically generate the levels, an editor to manually edit them, and a series of tools to master them to d64 or tap (C64 dis or tape respectively)
+2) a series of python scripts to automatically generate the levels, an editor to manually edit them, and a series of tools to master them to d64 or tap (C64 disk or tape respectively)

 **The level editor runs on the Commodore 64.** It is 6502 machine code — `gauntkit.prg`, about 8K — that you load and run on the machine (or an